-- Anonymous complaints. - Complaints made with the intention of causing annoyance or embarrassment. - Complaints about the policy decisions of a Member's organisation/employer.
+- Anonymous complaints (which are not taken forward, although they may lead to other issues of concern coming to light). - Unfounded complaints made with the intention of causing annoyance or embarrassment. - Complaints about the policy decisions of a Member's organisation/employer.